6 Industries in New York State with Strong Career Outlooks

 If you are passionate about tourism and intrigued by a career in lodging or culinary arts, this sector could be a great fit for you.
 You could train to become a baker, pastry or professional chef, commercial cook, or hotel or restaurant manager, just to name a few options.

 Health care organizations are among New York's top employers.
 And the health care industry is only expected to expand in the coming years with employment projected to grow by 20.8 percent from the period of 2012 to 2022.1 New York has the third-largest elderly population in the U.S., with 3.7 million individuals over the age of 60 as of 2011.
 And over 80 percent of those over 60 have one or more chronic diseases.7

 An aging and ailing population creates a strong demand for trained professionals in the health care and social assistance sectors.
 Some of the top careers of choice in the field include:

-- Health care manager—New York has the second-highest rate of employment for health care managers and is third for providing top-paying positions.3
+- Health care manager—New York has the second-highest rate of employment for health care managers and is second for providing top-paying positions.3

 - Massage therapist—Some of the best-paying positions are found in New York since it ranks second in the nation for massage therapy wages.3

 - Social service assistant—Social and human service assistants can uncover exciting possibilities in New York.
 The state comes in second for the highest employment levels and seventh for highest-paying positions for social service assistants in the U.S.3

 New York is certainly the place to marvel at construction.
 It's home to many great projects, including the Brooklyn Bridge, Empire State Building, Buffalo State Hospital, and New York State Capital Building.
 As of 2013, the most new construction projects in the nation were happening in New York.8 It is estimated that by 2016, New York's construction spending will hit its highest level ever, which could produce the highest level of industry employment in at least two decades.9